 At the time I bought the poster, I didn’t have any idea where Neuschwanstein Castle even was, couldn’t spell the name if I tried, and certainly didn’t know about the rumors that it inspired Walt Disney when designing Cinderella’s Castle–a place that I visited more times than I could count when I lived in Orlando as a child.

-Even still, though, my wandering feet eventually led us there: during our time in Germany (which is chock full of fairytale castles), we learned that it would be fairly simple to take a day trip to Neuschwanstein Castle from Munich, and we immediately set about making it happen.
+Even still, though, my wandering feet eventually led us there: during our time in Germany (which is chock full of fairytale castles), we learned that it would be fairly simple to add a day trip to Neuschwanstein Castle to our Munich itinerary, and we immediately set about making it happen.

 Table of Contents